 3. Use of File Transfer Protocol (FTP) Method

 This method is referred to as WordPress manually Installation.
-This method may not be user-friendly for most people, but there are some very few cases when it is just the only option you have.
+This method may not be user-friendly for most people, but there are very few cases when it is just the only option you have.

 A poorly coded plugin can also be another reason.
-But in the case of the poorly coded plugin, I will advise you let go the plugin, because it may cause more harm than good, and also you may have issues while deactivating the plugin.
+But in the case of the poorly coded plugin, I will advise you to let go of the plugin, because it may cause more harm than good, and also you may have issues while deactivating the plugin.

 In the File Transfer Protocol (FTP) method, you upload the plugin using FTP software such as FileZilla (many people have considered FileZilla as the best FTP software).